ClemensFischer/XAML-Map-Control/README.md

 [MemoryDistributedCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.memorydistributedcache?view=dotnet-plat-ext-8.0)
 instance with all default options.

-Map Control provides three IDistributedCache implementations for persistent caching:
+Map Control provides three minimal IDistributedCache implementations for persistent caching:
 * ImageFileCache, an implementation that stores each cached map tile as a single image file, in the original file format delivered by the map provider (typically PNG or JPG).
 ImageFileCache is part of the MapControl library.
 * FileDbCache, based on [EzTools FileDb](https://github.com/eztools-software/FileDb),